particle-iot/docs/src/content/en/shared/api.md

 Verifying and Flashing new firmware
 ---------

-All your Spark firmware coding can happen entirely in the build section of the website.
+All your Particle firmware coding can happen entirely in the build section of the website.
 However, if you prefer to use your own text editor or IDE, you can!
 It just means that instead of hitting the "Flash" or "Verify" buttons, you'll make API calls that reference a file.